Judd Conlon: Personal life

-Conlon married Charlotte Manley.
+Conlon married Charlotte Manley in Chicago on 3 October 1933.
 They had one son, Michael.
-Conlon died on July 28, 1966 in Chicago at the age of 56.
+Conlon died on July 28, 1966, in Chicago at the age of 56.
 He was found dead in his Chicago hotel room of an apparent heart attack.
-He had been there as a delegate to the convention of American Federation of TV and Radio Artists.
+He had been there as a delegate to the convention of American Federation of Television and Radio Artists.
 A requiem Mass was held a few days later at St. Victor's Roman Catholic Church in West Hollywood.

+Discography

+The Jud Conlon Singers, arranger and director: